willdurand-edu/php-slides/src/common/07_dependency_management_in_php.md

         }
     }

-You can also require a library by using the `composer` command:
+You can also require a library by using the `require` command:

     !bash
-    $ php composer.phar require "willdurand/geocoder:~2.0"
+    $ php composer.phar require willdurand/geocoder

 Run the following command to download and install the project dependencies into a `vendor` directory: